ucrparlay/toggle-tree/README.md

 ## 2. Usage

+This a header-only C++ library.
+You may link to /include at compile time for usage.

-Here is a breif overview of what is included in the interface.
+Here is a brief overview of what is included in the interface.
-For more detailed infomation of usage, it will be more straitforward to read `include/toggle/detail/active.h` and `include/toggle/detail/frontier.h`.
+For more detailed information of usage, it will be more straightforward to read `include/toggle/detail/active.h` and `include/toggle/detail/frontier.h`.

-Note that the actual interface contains some more inplementation details compared to the paper's presudocode.
+Note that the actual interface contains some more implementation details compared to the paper's psudocode.
 There is no explicit clear function provided, instead, unconditional clear can be done by passing a template parameter `<true>` on `for_each`, and conditional clear is recommended to directly call `remove` inside `for_each`.
 Remember that any `for_each` or `reduce` visit can only remove the vertex itself!